Jay Mulafer

-Jay Mulafer (born 1984) is a Sri Lankan Radio Personality best known for presenting Lite FM’s morning radio show “The Lite Café”.
+Jay Mulafer (born 1984) is a Sri Lankan radio personality best known for presenting Lite FM's morning radio show The Lite Café.

 Career

-While studying at D. S. Senanayake College Colombo, he joined the TNL Radio Network as a trainee Radio Personality in 2003 and started hosting the Lite Café from 2004 onwards.
-Throughout his stint as the host and producer of the “Lite Café” the show was continuously rated as one of the top English morning shows in Sri Lanka.
+While studying at D. S. Senanayake College, Colombo, he joined the TNL Radio Network as a trainee radio personality in 2003 and started hosting The Lite Café from 2004 onwards.
+Throughout his stint as the host and producer of The Lite Café, the show was continuously rated as one of the top English morning shows in Sri Lanka.

 Lite Cafe

-As the host of the Lite Café, Jay was known for his observations and witticisms on Sri Lankan politics.
-Along with former Sri Lankan rugby player, sports administrator and broadcaster Chandrishan Perera, Jay popularized the sports segment “All Sport” which garnered a keen following among sports fans.
+As the host of The Lite Café, Mulafer was known for his observations and witticisms on Sri Lankan politics.
+Along with former Sri Lankan rugby player, sports administrator and broadcaster Chandrishan Perera, Mulafer popularized the sports segment "All Sport", which garnered a keen following among sports fans.